EmberEmu/Ember/docs/Logging.md

 ```

 # Performance Notes
-* When the message queue hit a certain size, the logger will begin writing log entries in batches rather than individually.
+* When the message queue hits a certain size, the logger will begin writing log entries in batches rather than individually.
 This does not apply to the remote sink.
 * File entries are written in binary mode rather than ASCII.
 This means that newline characters will not be converted to \r\n on Windows but this should not pose a problem for most text viewers.
 * The logger can only log as fast as its slowest sink, with the slowest sink being console output and the fastest being the file sink.
 This shouldn't be an issue unless you're doing a copious amount of logging (e.g. writing every packet on a busy realm, for some reason).
 * The LOG_SEVERITY macros will prevent any evaluation taking place if none of the registered sinks are interested in receiving messages of the specified severity.
 This means it's okay to have expensive function calls inside logging statements as they won't be evaluated unless needed.
+The overhead of a log message that doesn't need to be sent to any sinks is a single integer comparison (regardless of number of sinks).
 * Formatting timestamps for file entries will significantly decrease throughput.
 * For maximum performance, use only a file sink with timestamp and severity logging disabled.
 In testing, this allowed logging at a rate that appeared to be limited by the throughput of the SSD being used to save the entries to.